 Others meet on the street, in recovery clinics, or at shelters.
-This happened to Vanessa and Nicholas, they met at Fred Victor’s 24 Hour Respite during the bitterly cold winter.
+This happened to Vanessa and Nicholas, they met at Fred Victor’s 24-Hour Respite during the bitterly cold winter.

 What Struggles Do Couples Experiencing Homelessness Face?

 Couples experiencing homelessness face many challenges such as accessing shelter and housing, and maintaining intimacy in their daily lives.
-Not only is physical intimacy a challenge but emotional intimacy as well.
+Not only is physical intimacy a challenge but emotional intimacy is as well.